JojoVh/perceive/README.md

 CT = Calibration Testing - Calibration Tests

 BSL = BrainSense LFP (2 Hz power average + stimulation settings)

+# Extra Note on use of GUI

+# Stream concatenation (stitching 2 or more streams together for interruption)

+Background:
+In order to concatenate 2 streams of the same modality within the same file, the GUI can be used or manually, the function `perceive_stitch_interruption_together(recording_basename, optional_time_addition_ms, save_file)`

+the "new" definition of the sampleinfo (by current perceive - latest version) is used, which is a sample information based on the MSecTicks.
+The sampleinfotime is now the sample number of the FirstPackageTime of the absolute time, computed from midnight, with a length of the sample frequency x the trial length (no further correction).
+2 recordings are concatenated by compute the sample difference between the last sample of the first part, and the first sample of the next part. (iteratively for multiple parts).
+This amount are the NaN values when concatenating.

+Now:
+The NaN interval is computed.
+You can add or substract ms from this NaN interval by a custom number.

+Examples how to use this:

+First run perceive, concatenate the 2 or more files over the GUI, just as normal.
+Then go to the folder with the PARTS.
+The regular part will be saved already as normal, with a NAN interval based on the timestamps.
+Modify this NAN interval by calling the parts (indicated by '_part-' at the end) and indicate your additional time in ms (or with negative time to shorten it).

+Base function, no saving.
+This is implemented in perceive. you do not need to run this.
+Add 250ms of additional NaNs in between recordings, save true.
+Add 496ms of additional NaNs in between recordings, save true.
+Decrease 100ms of additional NaNs in between recordings, save true.

 BSTD = BrainSense Time Domain (250 Hz raw data corresponding to the BSL file)